90shree/desktop-pet-kirby/README.md

 # How to run
-Simply extract the 'executable.zip' file and run the python executable.
+Simply open the contents within the "executable" folder, and run the "Kirby.exe" executable.

 ***Right click Kirby and select "Close Kirby" to close the program!*